 Opening Doors to Madison County History

-Although the museum building is currently closed for a major renovation, staff and volunteers continue to create exhibits, with an exhibit room in the library and a display case at the County Administration Building.
-They accept new donations, use best practices to preserve artifacts and regularly create on-line exhibits that can be found on this website.
+Although the museum building is currently closed for a major renovation, staff and volunteers continue to create small exhibits at the Madison County Archival Library.
+They accept new donations, use best practices to preserve artifacts and regularly create online exhibits that can be found on this website.
 At the Archival Library, staff and volunteers assist researchers and work to preserve the collection of books, papers, maps and photographs.

 The Madison County Historical Society is a 501(c)(3) charitable organization.